 Nearest MTR: Jordan

-This dessert place was also located next to our apartment building, right next to the egglets stall.
-Just take a glance at the menu, and I guarantee you will be inclined to order something from it.
-Everything on the menu is centred around mangoes, and that is the perfect fruit for desserts.
-Our dessert (HK$27) contained mango sorbet, fruit cubes and tapioca balls.
-It tastes as good as it looks.
+This dessert place was conveniently located next to our apartment building, right by the eaglets stall.
+Just take a glance at the menu, and I guarantee you’ll be tempted to order something!
+Everything is centred around mangoes, the perfect fruit for desserts.
+The dessert we ordered (HK$30) featured mango sorbet, fruit cubes, and tapioca balls, and it tasted as delightful as it looked.

 11. Yum Cha Restaurant 飲茶酒樓